mdingena/att-client/docs/Config.md

 This option sets your [`Client`](./Client.md)'s scope.
 This option should match the scope that is associated with the client ID and is provided to you by Alta.

-## `Config.serverHeartbeatTimeout`
+## `Config.serverHeartbeatInterval`

 - `<number>` Time in milliseconds.
-- Defaults to 10 minutes.
+- Defaults to 20 seconds.

-This option configures how long a server with an idle console connection is to be considered "online".
-When this timeout expires, the console connection will be closed.
+This option configures how long to wait for a server's `heartbeat` WebSocket event. `heartbeat` events are expected to arrive every 15 seconds while a server is online, giving the server a 5-second grace period by default.
+If you want to change this option, it is not recommended that you set it lower than 15 seconds.

+:warning: It's not recommended that you change this option.

 ## `Config.serverConnectionRecoveryDelay`